hamyyy/SFML-Template/README.md

 ## Notes

+* This configuration assumes all source files are contained within the **src** folder, but uses the **root** as the working directory for assets & things referenced in your project.
 * By default, this configuration uses the C++14 standard.
 If you want to use 11, you can change it in the **Makefile** & **"clang.cxxflags"** in settings.json.
 * Feel free to offer suggestions/report issues if there's anything I missed, or could do better.
 * This will be an ongoing project that I'll try to update as new SFML versions come out.
 Updating SFML releases should be relatively painless as I'll keep the Prereqs up to date as well.